tufail-hyder/HTML-AND-CSS-/README.md

 # HTML-AND-CSS-
-A collection of web development projects created using HTML and CSS.
+A collection of web development projects and lab tasks created using HTML and CSS.